MichaelZaniewski/Healthcare-Dataset-Generator/README.md

      - visits.csv
      - billing.csv
      - validation_summary.json

+## Customizable Metrics
+### Patient Count
+- -- patients (input number here)
+- Controls the quantity of distinct patients in the dataset.
+- If no patient quantity is specified, it defaults to 1000.

+### Todays Date
+- -- today YYYY-MM-DD
+- Controls payment dates and other important metrics to ensure no future dates exist in the dataset.

+### Zip Target
+- -- zip-target (input number here)
+- Controls the quantity of distinct zipcodes.
+- The zipcode csv file is needed to run the generator properly.
+It can work without it but distinct zipcodes will be capped to predetermined values in the script, as opposed to a random selection of 10,000 possible codes.
+Keep the zipcode csv in the same folder as the generator to ensure proper generation.

-### Seed Input
+### Seed
 - You can add a --seed clause in the generation code to regenerate a dataset previously created.
 - **What it does:** Sets the random number generator seed used across the pipeline (NumPy RNG).
 This controls stochastic choices like condition assignment, LOS draws, follow-up creation, charge variation, hospital/ZIP selection, etc.
-- With the same inputs (CLI args, ZIP pool, code version) and the same --seed, you’ll get the same dataset.
-The default seed if omitted is 42
+- With the same inputs: patient count, date, zip-target, python code version, and --seed, you’ll get the same dataset.
+The default seed, if omitted, is 42
 - How to use:
        ```
        python healthcare_dataset_generator.py   --patients 50000   --today YYYY-MM-DD   --zip-target 5800   --zip-pool-file ".\us_zip_pool_10k_with_state.csv"   --outdir ".\Dataset"   --seed 8